virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 ```

 ### -StaticGeneratedPassword
-Allows configuration with all defaults
+Allows configuration with all defaults.

 ```yaml
 Type: SwitchParameter